 Garlic is a superstar in the kitchen; it can transform a meal with its complex flavor.

 Garlic does more than spice up your meals (and chase away the undead).
-This aromatic bulb has been used for thousands of years to promote immunity, support cardiovascular health, and enhance detoxification.
+This aromatic bulb has been used for thousands of years to promote immune health, support cardiovascular health, and enhance detoxification.

 We’ve scoured the internet for the best garlic products on the market.
 They are all made according to Good Manufacturing Practices (GMP) and tested for purity.